icopy-site/awesome-cn/docs/awesome/awesome-theoretical-computer-science.md

 ## Books<a name=broad_intros_books></a>
 - [Moore & Mertens.
 The Nature of Computation](http://nature-of-computation.org/) - It spans complexity of mazes and games; optimization in theory and practice; randomized algorithms, interactive proofs, and pseudorandomness; Markov chains and phase transitions; and of quantum computing.
 It provides accessible explanations
 - [Wigderson.
 Mathematics and Computation: A Theory Revolutionizing Technology and Science](https://www.math.ias.edu/files/Book-online-Aug0619.pdf) - A sweeping survey of complexity theory, emphasizing the field’s insights and challenges.
 It explains the ideas and motivations leading to key models, notions, and results.
-## Lecture Videos Playlists<a name=broad_intros_lecture_videos_playlists></a>
-- [O'Donnell.
-CS Theory Toolkit](https://www.youtube.com/playlist?list=PLm3J0oaFux3ZYpFLwwrlv_EHH9wtH6pnX) - It covers a large number of the math/CS topics that you need to know for reading and doing research in Computer Science Theory - alternatively: [bilibili](https://www.bilibili.com/video/BV1Ry4y1e7zR)
-## Lecture Notes<a name=broad_intros_lecture_notes></a>
-- [Zhou.
-A Theorist's Toolkit](https://yuanz.web.illinois.edu/teaching/B609fa16/) - It covers a large number of the math/CS topics that you need to know for reading and doing research in Computer Science Theory.
-- [O'Donnell.
-A Theorist's Toolkit](https://www.cs.cmu.edu/~odonnell/toolkit13/) - It covers a large number of the math/CS topics that you need to know for reading and doing research in Computer Science Theory.
-- [Arora.
-Thinking Like a Theorist](https://www.cs.princeton.edu/courses/archive/fall07/cos597D/Site/lectopics.html) - It covers a large number of the math/CS topics that you need to know for reading and doing research in Computer Science Theory.
 ## Handbooks<a name=handbooks></a>
 - [Atallah & Blanton.
 Algorithms and Theory of Computation Handbook: General Concepts and Techniques](https://www.routledge.com/Algorithms-and-Theory-of-Computation-Handbook-Volume-1-General-Concepts/Atallah-Blanton/p/book/9781138113930) - A complete comprehensive encyclopediac handbook which surveys all related areas to theoretical computer science.
 - [Atallah & Blanton.
 Algorithms and Theory of Computation Handbook: Special Topics and Techniques](https://www.routledge.com/Algorithms-and-Theory-of-Computation-Handbook-Volume-2-Special-Topics/Atallah-Blanton/p/book/9780367384845) - A complete comprehensive encyclopediac handbook which surveys all related areas to theoretical computer science.